-The Greenbelt Trail is one of two trails connected by two bridges on two rivers in two towns in two states.
-The Greenbelt Trail runs up the Snake River in Clarkston, WA.
-Across the river, in Lewiston, ID, the Lewiston Levee Parkway Trail
+The Greenbelt Trail is one of two trails connected by two bridges on two rivers in two states.
+The Greenbelt Trail runs up the Snake River between the cities of Clarkston and Asotin in Washington.
+Across the river, in Lewiston, Idaho, the Lewiston Levee Parkway Trail

 runs up the Snake River and also has a segment on the Clearwater River.
-The two trails form what the Corps of Engineers calls the Clearwater and Snake River National Recreational Trail.
-Cycle both and you get to see a lot of river and enjoy a nice smooth asphalt surface.
+The two trails form what the Army Corps of Engineers call the Clearwater and Snake River National Recreation Trail.
+Cycle, walk or run both, and you get to see a lot of river and enjoy a nice smooth asphalt surface.
 Two bridges on the Snake connect the trails, offering some loop options.

-On the Clarkston side, the Geenbelt Trail starts at Granite Lake Park then ascends the Snake River 6.7 miles to Chief Looking Glass Park in Asotin.
+On the Washington side, the Greenbelt Trail starts at Granite Lake Park then ascends the Snake River for nearly 7 miles to Chief Looking Glass Park in Asotin.
 The first 4 miles run along the Snake River beneath a canopy of shade trees and through several parks.
-You'll welcome the shade along this stretch during hot summer days but bring plenty of water for the non-shaded portions.
+You'll welcome the shade along this stretch during hot summer days, but be sure to bring plenty of water for the non-shaded portions.

-From US 12 in Clarkston, take 13th St. north towards the river 0.42 miles until it intersects with Port Way.
-Turn right on Port Way and go a half mile to Granite Lake Park, a full service trailhead.
+To access the northern trailhead, take US 12 to Clarkston.
+From there, take 13th Street north towards the river for nearly 0.5 mile until it intersects with Port Way.
+Turn right on Port Way and travel a short distance until you reach Granite Lake Park, which offers drinking fountains, restrooms and abundant parking.